yuhuichai/respiration_layer_fMRI/README.md

 (7) Script used to reconstruct SWI and QSM images based on the magnitude and phase image series of MT-3D-EPI volumes: https://github.com/yuhuichai/respiration_layer_fMRI/blob/main/swi_qsm.m It uses programs from SEPIA (https://doi.org/10.1016/j.neuroimage.2020.117611) and STI Suite (https://people.eecs.berkeley.edu/~chunlei.liu/software.html) toolboxs

 (8) Script used to segment veins and arteries from the MT-EPI averaged magnitude, QSM and SWI volumes: https://github.com/yuhuichai/respiration_layer_fMRI/blob/main/swi_vessel.m It uses programs developed by (Straub et al., 2022) (https://doi.org/10.1016/j.neuroimage.2022.118931).
+Script of vessel_seg_chai.m is modified from vessel_seg_loc.m in (Straub et al., 2022) and it is used to generate vessel segmentation with a low threshold strategy (vessel_seg2).

 (9) Script used to compute the respiration effect during a normal fMRI run (participants breathed naturally): https://github.com/yuhuichai/respiration_layer_fMRI/blob/main/censor_deep_breath.sh It uses multiple common programs from AFNI.